tvdboom/ATOM/docs_sources/user_guide.md

 **Custom scorer acronyms**<br>
 Since some of sklearn's scorers have quite long names and ATOM is all about <s>lazy</s>fast experimentation, the package provides acronyms for some of the most commonly used ones.
-These acronyms are case insensitive can be used for the `metric` parameter instead of the scorer's full name, e.g. `atom.run("LR", metric="BA")` will use `balanced_accuracy`.
+These acronyms are case-insensitive and can be used in the `metric` parameter instead of the scorer's full name, e.g. `atom.run("LR", metric="BA")` will use `balanced_accuracy`.
 The available acronyms are:

 * "AP" for "average_precision"
 * "BA" for "balanced_accuracy"
 * "AUC" for "roc_auc"
+* "LogLoss" for "neg_log_loss"
 * "EV" for "explained_variance"
 * "ME" for "max_error"
 * "MAE" for "neg_mean_absolute_error"